 Technical Specifications are subject to review within three years of publication to decide whether they can be transformed into International Standards.

-IEC TS 62565-4-2 has been prepared by IEC technical committee 113: Nanotechnology for electrotechnical products and systems.
+IEC TS 62565-4-1, which is a Technical Specification, has been prepared by IEC technical committee 113: Nanotechnology for electrotechnical products and systems.

 The text of this Technical Specification is based on the following documents: